bernieplug/eepelican/content/blog/why-customer-service.md

 ### Being Responsive

 Speed is a huge part of customer service.
-It doesn’t matter if you give the most thorough and helpful answer the customer’s ever received - if it’s sent out two weeks after they left a complaint, you’ve already failed.
+It doesn’t matter if you give the most thorough and helpful answer the customer’s ever received—if it’s sent out two weeks after they left a complaint, you’ve already failed.

 A big part of getting customers to recognize that you care about them is responding quickly.
 Even if the customer is initially outraged, a quick response will likely calm them down a bit as they realize they’re being heard.